soooooyoung/cs-study/WindowsInternals/Chapter1/ServicesFunctionsAndRoutines.md

-# Services, functions and routines
+# Services, Functions and Routines

 The word `service` can refer to a callable routine in the OS, a device driver, or a server process.
 In this book following list describes the certain terms mean.